-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Outpatient rehabilitation services Covered services include: physical therapy, occupational therapy, and speech language therapy. \$35 copayment for each Medicarecovered visit. \$35 copayment for each Medicarecovered visit.
-Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs).
-Outpatient substance use disorder services Covered services include: Substance abuse services provided in an outpatient hospital setting by a state-licensed psychiatrist or doctor, clinical psychologist, clinical social worker, clinical nurse specialist, nurse practitioner, physician assistant, or other Medicare-qualified health care professional as allowed under applicable state laws, and conducted under the supervision and direction of a physician. \$35 copayment for each Medicare-covered visit.
-20% coinsurance for each Medicarecovered visit.
-Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Outpatient mental health care (continued) counselor (LPC), licensed marriage and family therapist (LMFT), nurse practitioner (NP), physician assistant (PA), or other Medicare-qualified mental health care professional as allowed under applicable state laws.
+Outpatient rehabilitation services Covered services include: physical therapy, occupational therapy, and speech language therapy.
+Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs). \$35 copayment for each Medicare- covered visit. \$35 copayment for each Medicare- covered visit.
+Outpatient substance use disorder services Covered services include: Substance abuse services provided in an outpatient hospital setting by a state-licensed psychiatrist or doctor, clinical psychologist, clinical social worker, clinical nurse specialist, nurse practitioner, physician assistant, or other Medicare-qualified health care professional as allowed under applicable state laws, and conducted under the supervision and direction of a physician. \$0 copayment for each Medicare- covered visit. \$0 copayment for each Medicare- covered visit.

+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
 Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
-Even if you stay in the hospital overnight, \$225 copayment for each Medicare- covered outpatient surgery or procedure at an ambulatory surgical center.
-20% coinsurance for each Medicare- covered outpatient surgery or procedure at an outpatient hospital facility or

-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers (continued) you might still be considered an "outpatient." \$250 copayment for each Medicare-covered outpatient surgery or procedure at an outpatient hospital facility. ambulatory surgical center.
-Over-the-Counter (OTC) benefit through Healthy Savings The OTC Benefit includes A Healthy Savings card with an allowance to use semiannually.
-Dollars you don't use will expire semiannually on June 30 and December 31.
-These dollars can't be redeemed for cash.
+Even if you stay in the hospital overnight, you might still be considered an outpatient. \$225 copayment for each Medicare-covered outpatient surgery or procedure at an ambulatory surgical center. \$250 copayment for each Medicare- covered outpatient surgery or procedure at an outpatient hospital facility.
+20% coinsurance for each Medicare- covered outpatient surgery or procedure at an outpatient hospital facility or ambulatory surgical center.
+Over-the-counter (OTC) allowance The OTC allowance includes An allowance loaded onto your UCare Healthy Benefits+ Visa® card twice a year.
+Dollars you don't use will expire on June 30 and December 31.
 Eligible items may include: cough drops, first aid supplies, pain relief, sinus medications, toothpaste, and much more.
-Only eligible items are covered. \$75 allowance to use semiannually.
+How to use the OTC allowance Starting on January 1, 2024, you can use the UCare Healthy Benefits+ Visa® card to shop: \$75 allowance to use semiannually.
 Allowance available to members via mail order, online order, or in-store purchase at participating retail locations.
-This service is not covered out-of-network. ✓ How to use the OTC Benefit You can use the barcode on the back of your Healthy Savings card to shop: In-store at participating retailers.
-Online at Walmart.com Over the phone at 1-833-862-8276 (TTY 711).
+This service is not covered out-of- network. ✓ • In-store at participating retailers.